-Laptop with a full-size keyboard will help you to provide high efficiency and will also help you to enter a massive amount of data!
+A laptop with a full-size keyboard will help you to provide high efficiency and will also help you to enter a massive amount of data!
 It has become super awkward to find the best laptop with a full-size keyboard.
-Majority of the professional folks use the keyboards which have a numeric keypad to enter a date, password, &telephone numbers; you know; the essentials.
+The majority of the professional folks use the keyboards which have a numeric keypad to enter a date, password, &telephone numbers; you know; the essentials.

 This is because you are going to spend more time on the keyboard by touching keys.
 If your laptop has the best keyboard, then your typing will be faster!
 Typing with the console will protect your finger and wrist.